 The environmental and roadway conditions are viewed as factual observations from a legal perspective.

-The admissibility of the police officer’s opinions in the crash report depends on his qualifications and how the crash was investigated.
+The police officer’s opinions in the crash report can be accepted based on his skills.
+It also depends on how the crash was investigated.

 Whether the officer’s opinion on the cause of the accident can be used in a personal injury lawsuit depends upon the officer’s qualifications and whether the investigating officer did the necessary work to convince the court that the opinions are trustworthy.

-In more serious accidents, the investigation team may be qualified and do the necessary work to make the opinions admissible in court.
+In serious accidents, the investigation team may be qualified.
+They will do the work needed to make the opinions acceptable in court.
+If not an accident reconstruction expert may be needed to explain the crash at trial.

 Nevertheless, if the at-fault party pled guilty to a traffic ticket and paid the fine, the admission might be useful and impact a personal injury case.

-The likelihood of formal accident reconstruction is fairly decent in the more serious cases involving wrongful death or horrible injuries.
+The chance of formal accident reconstruction is good in serious cases, including wrongful death or severe injuries.
 Generally, if a formal accident reconstruction occurs, the reconstruction officer is probably qualified to do that work.

 Many insurance companies base their initial acceptance or denial of a claim on the crash report.
 The contributing factors and who the officer says is at fault for causing the accident control many insurance claims.

-Of course, other matters can influence an insurance claim, such as witness statements, statements from the actual insured, and other evidence that may not appear in the crash report.
+Other things can affect an insurance claim.
+These include witness statements, comments from the insured, and other evidence not in the crash report.

 Call Baumgartner Law Firm to review your Houston crash report if you were injured in a car or trucking accident and not at fault.

-If you have been involved in an accident, a review of the factors and conditions section will quickly tell you the investigating officer’s conclusions regarding the causation of the accident.
+If you were in an accident, check the factors and conditions section.
+It will show you what the investigating officer thinks about the causation of the accident.
 If you have questions about who was at fault, speak with the best car accident attorney you can find.

-Following the section on “factors and conditions” comes the narrative and diagram section, which supplements the factors and conditions and gives more detail into the officer’s opinion regarding the cause of the wreck under the laws of Texas.
+Following the “factors and conditions” section, there is a narrative and diagram section.
+This section adds detail to the factors and conditions and explains the officer’s opinion on the cause of the wreck under the laws of Texas.

 The crash report can show other basic information, such as: